...to a fan's library and gallery of Colt .45s baseball cards ...and the home of the PSA-ranked #1 Houston Colt .45s 1962-64 Topps collection

 This must be the ugliest baseball pennant ever made.
 I bought it on eBay.
 Measuring 6", it's tiny.

-To identify an authentic Colt .45s cap design, look for the orage button on the top.
+To identify an authentic Colt .45s cap design, look for the orange button on the top.
+Unfortunately, the logo isn't true to the original design.
+This one is close--numbers too thick and small, S too horizontal.